AngelaPBelloR/Data-Viz-Tax-Filling-Season/README.md

   labs(title="Filling Season Tax: Filled Date vs. Total Returns Received ", subtitle="Years 2015-2025", caption="The statistics compare totals as of the first Friday of the year compared with the corresponding Friday in the prior year.")

 ```
-Note that utilizing a single timeline year, here simultaneusly shows years from 2015 to 2025
+Note that utilizing a single timeline year, here simultaneously shows years from 2015 to 2025
 ```{r tax fill}
 tax_fill%>%
 # make datetime: force unique year